flipacholas/Architecture-of-consoles/articles/playstation-2.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The Emotion Engine kickstarts the Graphics Synthesizer by filling its embedded DDRAM with the required materials (**Texture bitmaps** and **Colour Lookup tables**, the latter are also known as 'CLUT'), assigning values on the GS's registers to configure it, and finally, issuing the drawing commands (Display Lists) which instruct the GS to draw primitives (points, lines, triangles, sprites, etc) at specific locations of the screen.
+The Emotion Engine kickstarts the Graphics Synthesizer by filling its embedded DRAM with the required materials (**Texture bitmaps** and **Colour Lookup tables**, the latter are also known as 'CLUT'), assigning values on the GS's registers to configure it, and finally, issuing the drawing commands (Display Lists) which instruct the GS to draw primitives (points, lines, triangles, sprites, etc) at specific locations of the screen.

 Additionally, the GS will preprocess some values that will be needed for later calculations.
 Most notably, the **Digital Differential Algorithm** value, which will be used for interpolations during drawing.
 {{% /inner_markdown %}}